sabbir-subhan/appium-Python/README.md

 - for some reason on iOS -- "No reset" checkbox in Appium setting is not working, so tests for iOS are written to compensate it, but remember to run Android tests with checkbox "No reset" checked -- https://github.com/appium/appium/issues/4956
 - Appium and OCA app sometime have problems to collaborate - if test fails, try to run it again or shutdown Appium and reconnect device
 - if tests are running fine but Appium inspector is not lunching on iOS - You need to rebuild app by cordova and xcode and reinstall it on device
-- if after starting test, Appium throws errors like: "lockdown_receive_message error!" ??? i don't know, reinstall appium maybe??
+- if after starting test, Appium throws errors like: "lockdown_receive_message error!" -- use sudo chmod -R 777 /var/db/lockdown/